Stroke: How to Prevent Another One

 - Quit smoking, and avoid secondhand smoke.
 If you smoke, try to quit.
 Medicines and counseling can help you quit for good.

 - Be active.
-You can still be physically active after a stroke.
-Doctors recommend ½ to 1½ hours a week of moderate exercise.
+Ask your doctor what type and level of activity is safe for you.
+Your doctor may recommend ½ to 1½ hours a week of moderate exercise.
 One way to do this is to be active 30 minutes a day, 1 to 3 days a week.
 It's okay to be active in 10-minute blocks throughout the day.
-Your doctor can suggest a safe level of exercise for you.
+If you are in a stroke rehab program, your rehab team can make an exercise program that is right for you.

 - Stay at a healthy weight.
 Being overweight makes you more likely to have high blood pressure, heart problems, and diabetes.
 These conditions make a stroke more likely.